martinconnarty/CodeSnippets/SubnetCalculator/Readme.md

 # Subnet Calculator

-This is a script I've produced after struggling to find a simple script to give me IP addresses.
+This is a script I've produced after struggling to find a simple script to give me IP addresses from a CIDR range

 See it in action with demo.html, but if using it you can call the function with: